 But once you start getting the hang of spotting Cozumel’s flounder fish, you might catch sight of one quicking darting along the sand, or notice a break in the sand pattern, only to recognize the fish’s eyes or the notched edges of its dorsal, anal and pelvic fins.

-Note: 99.9% of the underwater shots on this site were taken by yours truly with this simple 2 piece set-up from Olympus.
+Note: 99.9% of the underwater shots on this site were taken by yours truly with a simple 2 piece set-up from Olympus.
 Done.
 For full notes on my easy but quality UW photo gear to get you started, see more at the end of this post.

 Trumpetfish are fun and frequent fish to see while diving in Cozumel, and while I always seemed to see them around long fronds of sea whips or gorgonian corals, I didn’t quite get that they were camouflaging at first.